ajaykakumanu/ajay-devops-journey/Work-Experience.md

   - Bulkhead
   - Timeout
   - Fail-back
-- Implemented various techniques to How to Improve the pipelines(**Scalability**) for larger work loads
+- Implemented various techniques to How to Improve the pipelines (**Scalability**) for larger work loads
   - Infrastructure Scalability
     - Horizontal Scaling (Add more CI/CD servers or agents to handle additional load)
     - Dynamic agents using Docker Images.
   - Parallelism in Builds
-    - Configure pipelines to run multiple jobs in parallel. (use matrix stretegy )
+    - Configure pipelines to run multiple jobs in parallel.
+(Ex: matrix stretegy )
-    - Configure pipelines to run multiple satges in parallel.
+    - Configure pipelines to run multiple satges in parallel (Ex : use parallel)
   - Customize builds based on Environment and skip few stages
     - Dev, Non prod does not need all stages.
-  - Using multiagent Jenkins based on the region
+  - Using multi-agent Jenkins based on the region
-    - reduce the latency issues if Jenkins agent and deployble VM is same region
+    - Reduce the latency issues if Jenkins agent and deployble VM is same region
-  - Added notification if any build failure
+  - Added notification, if any build failure
-     - reduces the quicker feed back
+     - Get the quicker feed back
   - Added best practices about JSL
   - Try to use Declarative than Scripted
   - Monitoring and Logging
-    - use observebility tool like telemetry to troubleshoot issues
+    - Use observebility tool like telemetry to troubleshoot issues.
   - Pipeline Optimization
     - Caching (Implement caching mechanisms to reuse dependencies and artifacts between builds)
     - Incremental Builds (Configure the pipeline to only build and test changed components rather than the entire project)